themzaid/themzaid/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web Development projects.
+- 🔭 I’m currently working on Open Source projects.
-- 🌱 I’m currently learning OSI Model, Blockchain, Economics, History, Geography, Aerology, Geology, Palaeontology, etc...
+- 🌱 I’m currently learning OSI Model, Blockchain, Economics, History, Geography, Aerology, Geology, Palaeontology, etc.
 - 👯 I’m looking to collaborate with other Creators and Wanderers!
 - 🤔 I’m looking for help with Backend Development.
 - 💬 Ask me about Anything!